helsingborg-stad/modularity-rekai/README.md

-# RekAI for Modularity
+# Recommend for Modularity
-Display RekAI as a module.
+Display recommendated link list.
+Optionally enable rek.ai to autosuggest links related to current page.

 ## Getting Started
 Get the latest version and follow the installation steps bellow.